 This morning you depart East Gippsland after one final visit to the beach at the mouth of the Snowy River.
 En route back to Melbourne you visit the Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale.
 You also stop to see grey-headed flying-foxes in their daytime roost beside the river at Bairnsdale.
 This large colony established itself in 2013, and currently provides great viewing opportunities – although they may move on at any time!
 Arrive back in Melbourne in the late afternoon.

-The Olsen Art Series Hotel, 1-night
+Accommodation: The Olsen Art Series Hotel, 1-night

 Day12: Depart Melbourne